 Does the sales team miss leads?

-If any SQLs are being missed and not getting the follow-ups they deserve, your distribution strategy needs attention.
+If any prospects are being missed and not getting the follow-ups they deserve, your distribution strategy needs attention.
 Identify the point at which leads are getting dropped and put safeguards in place.
 For instance, if leads are getting lost at assignment, explore alternate notification methods.
 If leads are getting overlooked because reps are busy and forget, consider creating some kind of reminder system.

 5. Success Measurement